ncatlab/nlab-content/pages/4/2/1/2/2124/content.md

 BPS states play a central role in the investigation of [[moduli spaces]] of classical [[vacua]] as they form part of the moduli problem which is often the most tractable.

-Several mathematical theories in [[geometry]] are interpreted as counting BPS-states in the sense of integration on appropriate compactification of the moduli space of BPS-states in a related physical model attached to the underlying geometry: most notably the [[Gromov-Witten invariants]], [[Donaldson-Thomas invariants]] and the [[Thomas-Pandharipande invariants]]; all the three seem to be deeply interrelated though they are defined in rather very different terms.
-The compactification of the moduli space involves various stability conditions.
+Several mathematical theories in [[geometry]] are interpreted as counting BPS-states in the sense of integration on appropriate compactification of the [[moduli space]] of BPS-states in a related physical model attached to the underlying geometry: most notably the [[Gromov-Witten invariants]], [[Donaldson-Thomas invariants]] and the [[Thomas-Pandharipande invariants]]; all the three seem to be deeply interrelated though they are defined in rather very different terms.
+The compactification of the moduli space involves various [[stability conditions]].

 ### In supergravity